 The Nathan Ellis injury that has ruled him out of IPL 2026 is a hamstring problem — one that will not heal in time for the season, which begins on March 28.
 The 31-year-old had previously dealt with a similar hamstring issue during the BBL 2024-25 season, raising concerns about a possible recurrence.

 CSK management confirmed the Nathan Ellis injury IPL 2026 news on March 19, just nine days before their opening fixture.
-There has been no official statement from Cricket Australia, but the franchise is already exploring CSK Nathan Ellis replacement options.
+There has been no official statement from Cricket Australia, but the franchise has named Spencer Johnson from among Nathan Ellis replacement options.

 Ellis had been in strong form heading into the tournament.
 He captained Hobart Hurricanes to their maiden BBL title and was the leading T20 wicket-taker globally in 2023 with 66 scalps.
 His ability to bowl precise yorkers, execute slower balls under pressure, and vary his pace in the death overs made him exactly the profile CSK needed after releasing Pathirana.